ellatrix/wp-front-end-editor/readme.txt

 == Description ==

-If you found a bug or if you have ideas, add them to [the plugins Trac](https://plugins.trac.wordpress.org/plugin/wp-front-end-editor).
+If you found a bug or if you have ideas, add them to [the GitHub issue tracker](https://github.com/avryl/wp-front-end-editor/issues/new).
 We’ll also keep a list of tasks there.

 **Weekly IRC Chat:** Tuesdays, 17:00 UTC, #wordpress-ui